Hacker0x01/docs.hackerone.com/docs/programs/triggers.md

 Triggers are simple, but powerful tools for executing automated responses to new, incoming reports.
 With triggers, you can set up an automated action when your program receives a report with or without a given trigger word.
 Triggers aid in reducing noise as they can flag certain reports.

 ### Default Triggers
 When you go to Settings > Program > Automation > Triggers, you'll notice a list of default triggers that have already been made for your program.
-These triggers show up for all programs.
 You can choose to edit or delete these triggers.

 ![triggers-5](./images/triggers-5.png)